Illustrated flow chart showing the logic of use cases in UX design

 © Interaction Design Foundation, CC BY-SA 4.0

-1. Actor: In system design, this is a role such as customer or passenger.
-In user experience design, it would be a persona who acts on the system.
+First up, the actor needs to be there—and in system design, this is a role such as customer or passenger, while in user experience design, it would be a persona who acts on the system, and you’d want to design the best persona possible for that.

 Identify Target User Groups

-The first step is to perform user research and identify who will use the app.
-Are they business owners, digital marketers, or SEO experts?
-Creating user personas and knowing your target audience shape the features and functionalities you'll focus on.
+Let’s say we want to create a website review app—and the first step there is to perform user research and identify who is going to use the app: business owners, digital marketers, or SEO experts?
+To get behind the “who,” you create user personas and know your target audience so you can shape the features and functionalities you’re going to focus on.

 Show Hide video transcript